Sylvester McCoy: Later work

-McCoy returned to the role of the Seventh Doctor in 1997, recording new audio for the video game Doctor Who: Destiny of the Doctors.

 The Hobbit trilogy

-McCoy began filming for The Hobbit, A three-part adaptation of the book, in 2011.
+McCoy began filming for The Hobbit, a three-part adaptation of the book, in 2011.
 He portrays the wizard Radagast, alongside fellow King Lear actor Ian McKellen who reprises his role as Gandalf.

 Although the character of Radagast is only alluded to in The Hobbit, and only a minor character in The Lord of the Rings, the part was expanded for the films.

 Personal life

-McCoy and his wife, Agnes Verkaik, have two sons: Sam (born 1976), a 3D artist who worked on the Doctor Who video game Return to Earth, and Joe (born 1977).
-They both appeared in the Doctor Who serial The Curse of Fenric as Haemovores, although their scenes were deleted from the finished release.
+McCoy and his wife, Agnes Verkaik, have two sons.
+They were filmed for the Doctor Who serial The Curse of Fenric playing Haemovores, but their scenes were deleted from the finished release.
 According to McCoy, his sons live in Holland and Thailand.

+He was brought up a Catholic by his maternal grandmother and aunts but is now an atheist.

 During the COVID-19 pandemic, McCoy spent some of lockdown living in France.